Socks and sandals: Reception

 Saurabh Bhatia, the author of the book Indian Corporate Etiquette, advises readers: "If, for some reason, you are not wearing socks with sandals, ensure your toes are clean and your toe-nails are closely clipped".
 Joshua Belter, the author of The Book of Rules: The Right Way to Do Everything, points out that wearing socks with sandals reduces the amount of cooling feet experience.
 However, energy design handbooks include light socks and sandals as part of a high-thermal flux tropical attire.

 Regional phenomenon

 According to Brian Shea of The Evening Sun, wearing socks and sandals is popular among the older generation and Germans.

-The Britons are, according to The China Post, "famed for fashion blunders like wearing socks with sandals".
+A survey found that the majority of British people would not wear socks and sandals.

 Wearing socks and sandals is considered rather unaesthetic in the Czech Republic; however, some people prefer socks and sandals, and a part of the population prefers both the options (sandals with and without socks).

 In Israel, socks and sandals are stereotypically associated with immigrants from the former Soviet Union.

 Socks and sandals is a regular Pacific Northwest phenomenon.
 Seattle based insurance company PEMCO used the "Sandals & Socks Guy" character as part of a 2007 advertising campaign that portrayed this as a typically Pacific Northwest fashion.
 The Daily Dot highlighted "sandals and socks" as a term entered into a web search engine more often by Washingtonians than residents of any other state.